syncfusion-content/blazor-docs/blazor/diagram/methods.md

                     Id = "port1",
                     Offset = new NodePortOffset() { X = 0, Y = 0.5 },
                     Visibility = PortVisibility.Visible,
-                    //Set the style for the port
+                    //Set the style for the port.
                     Style= new PortShapeStyle(){ Fill="red", StrokeColor="black", StrokeWidth=2},
-                    // Sets the shape of the port as Circle Width= 12,
+                    // Sets the shape of the port as Circle.
+                    Width= 12,
                     Height=12,
                     Shape= PortShapes.Circle